Brand Value: Why Customers Define It, Not Your Bottom Line

 Does brand value matter for a very small, local business?

-It's the specific expectation of quality, service, or outcome that you set for your customers and commit to delivering consistently.
+It’s the specific expectations of quality, service, or outcomes you set for your customers and commit to delivering consistently.

 How do emotional factors like trust influence brand value?